-This week we're publishing a variety of stories about The Sims, taken from issue 334 of PC Gamer magazine.
-For more beautifully detailed articles about the best stories in PC gaming, consider subscribing to the magazine's US or UK editions.
+We published a variety of stories about The Sims in issue 334 of PC Gamer magazine.
+For more beautifully detailed articles about the best stories in PC gaming, consider subscribing to the magazine's US (opens in new tab) or UK (opens in new tab) editions.

 > Stuff, not stories, forms the real heart of The Sims series